danilofreire/kcl-thesis-template-markdown/README.md

 |*left-aligned*|~~centre-aligned~~|**right-aligned**|
 |$123          |$456              |$789             |

 Easy, isn't it?
-Please visit [John Grueber's page](http://daringfireball.net/projects/markdown/) to know more about Markdown.
+Please visit [John Gruber's page](http://daringfireball.net/projects/markdown/) to know more about Markdown.
 [This tutorial](http://markdowntutorial.com/) is a good place to learn the basics of the language and [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a great reference.

 ## Why should I *not* use Markdown?